Fall Leaf Crafts Garland

 The main element is paper and there are so many excellent papers available to suit any season.
 It is difficult to pick just one!

-Below are all the craft materials needed for your DIY garland craft, plus ideas for paper and where to buy.
+Below are all the craft materials needed for your DIY garland craft, plus ideas for paper and where to buy them.

 Craft Garland Supplies